The National Hunger Crisis

 Families: Nearly 14 million American families were food insecure at some point during the year, struggling to provide enough food for all their members.

-Seniors: Approximately 5.3 million seniors, or 7.1% of the senior population, face food insecurity, highlighting a significant challenge in ensuring older adults have access to nutritious food.
+Seniors: Approximately 5.3 million seniors face food insecurity, highlighting a significant challenge in ensuring older adults have access to nutritious food.

 Veterans: Roughly 1.4 million veterans live in households that have experienced food insecurity, underscoring the need for targeted support for those who have served the country.